reefdog/dotfiles/notes/things-to-change.md

 - Music
   - [ ] Disable: Notification: When song changes
 - LaunchBar:
-    - [ ] Disable: Show Dock Icon
+  - [ ] Open at login
 - Firefox (about:config)
   - [ ] Set `mousewheel.with_meta_action` to 1
   - [ ] Set `browser.gesture.swipe.left` to ""
   - [ ] Set `browser.gesture.swipe.right` to ""
-- SizeUp
+- Rectangle
-  - [ ] Enable: Start SizeUp Automatically at Login
+  - [ ] Open at login
-  - [ ] Disable: Show Visual Action Overlay
+  - [ ] Set preferred keyboard shortcuts
+- Calendar
-  - [ ] Send Window Center: Relative to Screen Size
+  - [ ] Change Alerts > Birthdays to on the day of event